sushant097/RAG-Memory-Context-Aware-AI-Agent/README.md

 ## 💡 Example Scenario

 1. You read multiple pages on *vector databases*.
-2. Weeks later you ask:
+2. Weeks later if we ask:

    > “Which article explained IVF and HNSW in FAISS?”
 3. The agent searches its memory and returns: